Exhibition Opening / Oileán

 Admission is free but ticketed – reserve yours today!

 Slow down and reconnect with the land in this unique, immersive workshop led by artist William Boch.
-The experience begins with a gentle foraging walk to gather wild grasses — an invitation to observe, reflect, and share stories along the way.
+The experience begins with a gentle foraging walk to gather wild grasses – an invitation to observe, reflect, and share stories along the way.
 Back at the Forge, the conversation continues over a warm cup of tea.
-Participants will then be guided through the communal craft of green rope making — not as a goal-driven task, but as a creative ritual.
+Participants will then be guided through the communal craft of green rope making as a creative ritual.
+This is an exploration of making as a means of connection.
+We will begin the process of making a new rope while sharing knowledge, reviving old stories and creating together – and who knows – a song or two may find its way into the mix.

 View Event →